idodov/pixoo64-media-album-art/README.md

    - Verify that your media player provides album art metadata.
 Some players (e.g., radio streams) may not include album art.

 2. **Verify API Keys:**
-   - Ensure that all required API keys (Spotify, Discogs, Last.fm, TIDAL) are correctly entered in the `apps.yaml` file.
+   - Ensure that all required API keys from the servies you choose (Spotify, Discogs, Last.fm, TIDAL) are correctly entered in the `apps.yaml` file.
 Refer to the [API Keys](#api-keys) section for instructions on obtaining these keys.

 3. **Enable Fallback Options:**
    - If album art is unavailable, ensure that fallback options like MusicBrainz or AI image generation are enabled in the configuration: